 The staff of Echoes strives for excellence in its online publication of student- and community-related news.
 Each staff member is trained to report news in an unbiased manner and to editorialize issues of interest to student and adult readers on topics related to school community, civic community, the nation and the world.

-Literary Online is responsible for compiling and editing Mount Carmel Academy's online literary publication Perspectives.
-Literary Online organizes a fall writing contest and a spring writing contest to solicit student work, which may include poetry, prose, photography, or art.
-The members of the club are encouraged to submit their own works.
+Literary Online, the Creative Writing Club, is responsible for compiling and editing Mount Carmel Academy's online literary publication Perspectives.
+The club organizes a fall writing contest and a spring writing contest to solicit student work, which may include poetry, prose, photography, or art.
+Members of the club are encouraged to submit their own works.
 Members also learn to edit submissions from the student body and contribute to the design of Perspectives.

 Sardonyx, named for the stone in the senior ring, is the school yearbook and is published yearly to serve as a permanent, historical record of the school year, its events, and its people.